bwLehrpool/dnbd3/src/fuse/cowDoc/readme.md

-For an read request, for every 4096byte block it will be checked if the block is already local on the computer (therefore was already written to before).
+For an read request, for every 4096byte block it will be checked if the block is already locally on the computer (therefore was already written before).
 If so it will be read from disk, otherwise it will be requested from the dnbd3 server.
 To increase performance, multiple following blocks that are also local/non local like the block before will be combined to to one larger reads from disc respectively one larger request from the server.

 ![readrequest](img/readrequest.svg)

 The graph shown above is somewhat simplified for better visibility.
 The reads from the server happen async.
-So it will not be waited for the server to respond, rather the it will move on with the next blocks.
+So it will not be waiting for the server to respond, rather the it will move on with the next blocks.
 As soon as the respond from the server is finished, the data will be written in the fuse buffer.
 Each request to the dnbd3 server will increase the `workCounter` variable by one and every time a request is done it will be decreased by one.
 Once `workCounter` is 0 again, fuse_request will be returned.

 Also on the local side, it has to break the loop once the end of an `cow_block_metadata_t` is reached, since the next data offset of the next `cow_block_metadata_t` is very likely not directly after it in the data file.

 ### Write Request
 For the write request, if the start or the end or the end does not align with a multiple of 4096, then the start and/or end block must be padded.
-Because every 4096byte block needs complete data, since if the bit in the bitfield for that block is set, all the data will be read locally.
+Because every 4096byte block needs complete data, since if the bit in the bit field for that block is set, all the data will be read locally.
-To pad the block, if its still in the range of the original image size, the missing bytes will be requested from the dnbd3 server.
-If its outside of the original image (because the image grown in size) then the missing bytes will be padded with 0.
+To pad the block, if it's still in the range of the original image size, the missing bytes will be requested from the dnbd3 server.
+If it's outside of the original image (because the image grown in size) then the missing bytes will be padded with 0.
 The write request will write compute the corresponding `cow_block_metadata_t` from the offset.
 If the corresponding `cow_block_metadata_t` does not exist yet it will be created.
 The data will be written in the data file, at the offset which is stored in the `cow_block_metadata_t`.
-Then the corresponding bit in the bitfields will be set and the `timeChanged` will be updated.
+Then the corresponding bit in the bit fields will be set and the `timeChanged` will be updated.
 If there is more data to write, the next `cow_block_metadata_t` will be computed and the steps above will be repeated.
 The `workCounter` variable is used here again to make sure that if padding was needed it is done before the fuse request returns.

 ### Block Upload
-For block upload there is an background threads which loop periodically over all cow blocks and checks if `timeChanged` is not 0 and the time difference between now an `timeChanged` is larger than `COW_MIN_UPLOAD_DELAY`.
+For block upload there is a background thread which loops periodically over all cow blocks and checks if `timeChanged` is not 0 and the time difference between now an `timeChanged` is larger than `COW_MIN_UPLOAD_DELAY`.
 If so, the block will be uploaded.
 The `timeChanged` before the upload will be temporary stored.
 After the upload `timeChanged` will be set to 0 if it still has the same time than temporary stored (if not there was an modification while the upload and it needs to be uploaded again).
 Once the image is unmounted `COW_MIN_UPLOAD_DELAY` is ignored an all blocks if a time of not 0 will be uploaded.
 The upload is done via an  [rest request](#/api/file/update).
 There are two different  limits for the number of parallel uploads in the [config.h](#config-variables).

 ## Files
 If a new CoW session is started, a new `meta`, `data` and if set so in the Command line arguments a `status.txt` file is created.